 The preliminary research examination is an oral examination in which students make a presentation on their preliminary research and closely related topics, then field questions from the Research Advisory Committee (see description below) in a closed session.
 Students are expected to show satisfactory progress in the initial stages of a program of original and creative research, to demonstrate mastery of the state-of-the-art in their particular field of interest, and to present tentative plans for the next stages of the research.

 Students should provide the abstract of their presentation to their committee members and to the department (Shauna) at least two weeks in advance of their preliminary exam.
-They should also send their slides to the committee members at least two weeks in advance.
+They should also send their slides to the committee members at least one week in advance.

 Three full-time faculty members (including the student's advisor) from the Preston M. Green Department of Electrical & Systems Engineering

 The residency requirement applies to all students pursuing PhD degrees at Washington University in St. Louis.
 During the satisfactory completion of 72 credit hours, at least 48 credit hours must be earned at Washington University in St. Louis.
 At least one academic year as a student taking full-time coursework (at least nine units in the Fall and nine units in the Spring) is required.
 Although circumstances may vary, the Department of Electrical & Systems Engineering encourages full-time study throughout completion of the degree requirements.
 Any exception to the residency requirement must be approved by the Dean of the Graduate School of Arts & Sciences.